michalczaplinski/czaplinski.io/content/blog/blog/make-your-own-mobx/index.md

 ---
-title: Make your own MobX-like state management library in 40 LOC
+title: Build your own MobX-like state management library in 40 LOC
 date: "2019-02-22"
-description: Make your own MobX-like state management library in 40 LOC
+description: Build your own MobX-like state management library in 40 LOC
 ---

 ⚠️ **NOTE: This post assumes good familiarity with react**.
 You don't need to be an expert, if you've used it to make UIs before, you're gonna be fine, I promise 🙂.